About Us

 Maxwell holds a Bachelor of Arts degree from Vanderbilt University, and a Master of Business Administration from The Fuqua School of Business at Duke University.

-Marc is a Managing Director of DFB and is part of a small talented team responsible for identifying new healthcare investment opportunities and leading them through development to value creation.
-Currently, Marc serves on the management team and board of NanOlogy, LLC, a clinical-stage oncology company and DFB affiliate, which he helped establish in 2015 to advance tumor-directed drug therapy.
+Marc leads product and business development for NanOlogy.
+Marc is also a Managing Director of DFB and is part of a small talented team responsible for identifying new healthcare investment opportunities and leading them through development to value creation.
+Marc helped establish NanOlogy in 2015 to advance tumor-directed drug therapy.
 Prior to his current role, Marc led the transformation of Phyton Biotech, a company wholly owned and operated by DFB, to a standalone commercial API business.

 Marc has been with DFB since 1993 with leadership roles in business development, marketing, project management, and operations across the DFB family of companies.
 Earlier in his career, Marc worked for Procter & Gamble as a market analyst, Merck as a pharmaceutical representative, and as a clinical pharmacist in Ohio and Texas.